If you searched for "show latest package version npm", "npm latest version", or "npm update package", here is the short answer:

 Command cheat sheet

-What actually means
+What npm outdated actually means

-columns are often misunderstood:
+npm outdated columns are often misunderstood:

 How to check latest version for a specific package